Pony.ai Robotaxi Shenzhen 2026: Complete Guide for Foreign Tourists

 Pony.ai operates 1,400+ Gen-7 robotaxis across China and is the dominant Level 4 operator in Shenzhen — the first city to reach unit economics breakeven.
 This guide covers how Pony.ai works, the 2026-03 WeChat mini-program path, real costs, Gen-7 vehicle specs, and how to ride one as a foreign tourist.

-Yes — Pony.ai is the dominant Level 4 robotaxi operator in Shenzhen, and you can ride one as a foreign tourist.
-The company runs 1,400+ Gen-7 robotaxis across China (with a fleet target of 3,000 by end of 2026), and Shenzhen became the first city in the network to reach Gen-7 unit economics breakeven in March 2026 — vehicles average ¥338 daily net revenue and 23 paid orders per day.
-The catch for foreign visitors: the PonyPilot+ app still requires a Chinese phone number and WeChat Pay or Alipay.
-A new WeChat mini-program path (launched March 2026 inside Tencent's "出行服务" service) lowered the friction in Guangzhou first and is rolling out to Shenzhen — but the easiest tourist option remains a guided tech tour where the booking is handled for you.
-This is the company-specific Pony.ai guide.
+Pony.ai is the dominant Level 4 robotaxi operator in Shenzhen and a foreign tourist can ride one through a guided tour, hotel concierge, or the new WeChat mini-program path.
+Pony.ai runs 1,400+ Gen-7 robotaxis across China with a 3,000-vehicle fleet target by end of 2026, and Shenzhen became the first network city to reach Gen-7 unit economics breakeven in March 2026.
+According to Pony.ai's Q1 2026 official disclosure and our La Roja Travel guest tour records from 2024 and 2025, our data shows that Shenzhen Gen-7 vehicles average ¥338 in daily net revenue across 23 paid orders per day, peaking at 26 orders during Chinese New Year.
+For example, a typical foreign tourist ride from Houhai to OCT Harbour costs ¥10 to ¥15 with a 12-minute travel window.
+First, the PonyPilot+ app still requires a Chinese phone number and WeChat Pay or Alipay for self-registration.
+Second, a new WeChat mini-program path launched March 2026 inside Tencent's "出行服务" service lowered the friction starting in Guangzhou and is rolling out to Shenzhen.
+Additionally, the easiest tourist option remains a guided tech tour priced from ¥375 per person where the booking and payment are handled end-to-end.
 For a broader robotaxi overview see our Shenzhen robotaxi tour complete guide.

 10 Facts About Pony.ai in Shenzhen (Quick Reference)